ramp4-pcar4/ramp4-pcar4/README.md

 #### Start container and connect

-Run `docker-compose up` to start the container.
-Navigate to the [Visual Studio Code Remote - Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) you installed in VS Code and right-click the `app` folder selecting the `Open Container` option.
+Run `docker-compose run r4mp` to start a container and launch its bash terminal.
+Append a `-d` flag to the command to run the container process in the background.
+Navigate to the [Visual Studio Code Remote - Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) you installed in VS Code and right-click the `r4mp` container selecting the `Open Container` option.

+Source code is located in the `/home/node/r4mp` directory.

 ### Workflows

 #### Stopping a container

-Run `docker-compose down` to shutdown the container.
+Run `docker-compose down -v --remove-orphans` to shutdown/delete the container and its volumes.

 #### Keeping the image up-to-date

-Run `docker-compose pull` whenever you pull updates from the upstream base branch like `develop`.
+Run `docker-compose pull` whenever you pull updates from the upstream base branch like `master`.
 This ensures you have an up-to-date image of the latest develop environment.

 #### Changing the default image

-By default the latest image from `ghcr.io/ramp4-pcar4/r4mp` tagged `develop` is used.
+By default the latest image from `ghcr.io/ramp4-pcar4/r4mp` tagged `master` is used.
 You can define optional parameters `owner` and `branch` before `docker-compose` to change which image is used, like `owner=my_repo branch=my-branch docker-compose up`.

 The `branch` parameter can also be the short form SHA8 of the commit your branch is based on.
-This is useful if you're working off an older version of a base branch like `develop`.
+This is useful if you're working off an older version of a base branch like `master`.

 #### Working inside vs outside a container